RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### Print hooks

-This hooks are used if you want the type to be printable by `print` and `println`.
+These hooks are used if you want the type to be printable by `print` and `println`.

 -   `__toCharArray__`
     If the type has this hook, `print` or `println` will call this hook and the hook is expected to return a `char[]` type.